nathanblair/blog/2021/August/15/Move-to-Firebase.md

 The first rewrite allows directing traffic to the main App.svelte routing that delivers most of the primary site components like `About.svelte` and `Resume.svelte`.

-But the second routing ensures that if someone visits a path like `2021-August-15-Move-to-Firebase`, the `Blog.svelte` Component specifically will be the one to handle that request.
+But the second routing ensures that if someone visits a path like `blog/2021-August-15-Move-to-Firebase`, the `Blog.svelte` Component will be the one to handle that request.

 This required a minimal amount of change from where the Blog was [left off](../9/Markdown-Blog).